-Just how developed this patently dishonest and dangerously counter-productive culture has become is that all the false biological theories that have grown from the savage animal instincts excuse (which are summarised in Part 1 of TYL [and in F. Essay 14]) are being used to coerce everyone into complying with the dogma—as this 2012 article titled ‘The left uses evolution to explain everything’ by the American journalist and author Dennis Prager describes (see www.wtmsources.com/217).
+Just how developed this patently dishonest and dangerously counter-productive culture has become is that all the false biological theories that have grown from the ‘savage animal instincts’ excuse (which are summarised in [and in ]) are being used to coerce everyone into complying with the dogma—as this 2012 article titled ‘The left uses evolution to explain everything’ by the American journalist and author Dennis Prager describes (see ).
 The left-wing are so adapted to this dishonest excuse that they’re now using it to justify their culture—Prager’s article talks about ‘warning…of the danger involved in allowing the left to use science – and evolution in particular – to empower government to coerce its citizens [to, as just explained, comply with their politically correct culture of having to impose idealism on our supposed savage instincts]’, and Prager says, ‘evolution is offered as the left’s explanation for virtually everything.
-Evolution explains love [that it is due to a need to reproduce our genes —see F. Essay 27 for the real explanation of love], altruism, morality, economic behavior [as the false biological theories I have described would have us believe, these aspects of our behaviour are all supposedly driven by a need to reproduce our genes—see F. Essay 21 for the real explanation of our moral instincts], God, religion [both supposedly a result of the need to be controlled so we can better reproduce our genes—see F. Essay 23 for the real explanation of God and F. Essay 39 for the real explanation of religion], intelligence [supposedly a result of the need to manage complex social situations so we can better reproduce our genes—the real explanation for how we humans became conscious is presented in F. Essay 24]’, and he cites, as an example, the assertion by the left that ‘those who do not support same-sex marriage are not recognizing the indisputable, scientific fact that homosexuality is a natural phenomenon’.
+Evolution explains love [that it is due to a need to reproduce our genes —see for the real explanation of love], altruism, morality, economic behavior [as the false biological theories I have described would have us believe, these aspects of our behaviour are all supposedly driven by a need to reproduce our genes—see for the real explanation of our moral instincts], God, religion [both supposedly a result of the need to be controlled so we can better reproduce our genes—see for the real explanation of God and for the real explanation of religion], intelligence [supposedly a result of the need to manage complex social situations so we can better reproduce our genes—the real explanation for how we humans became conscious is presented in ]’, and he cites, as an example, the assertion by the left that ‘those who do not support same-sex marriage are not recognizing the indisputable, scientific fact that homosexuality is a natural phenomenon’.
 This is a classic illustration—claiming that the sex humans practice is no different from the sex animals practice when they try to reproduce their genes.
-But the truth, as explained in chapter 8:11B of FREEDOM [and summarised in F. Essay 27], is that sex as humans practice it—including homosexuality—is a result of being psychologically upset, so there’s no relationship between the homosexuality that occurs in animals and humans.
+But the truth, as explained in chapter [and summarised in F. Essay 27], is that sex as humans practice it—including homosexuality—is a result of being psychologically upset, so there’s no relationship between the homosexuality that occurs in animals and humans.
 Our behaviour is psychosis-driven.
-So that is a classic illustration of the left’s use of dishonest science: they have taken this false savage instincts excuse for human behaviour and said it explains homosexuality in humans and used that assertion to defend same-sex marriage.
+So that is a classic illustration of the left’s use of dishonest science: they have taken this false ‘savage instincts’ excuse for human behaviour and said it explains homosexuality in humans and used that assertion to defend same-sex marriage.

 You see this particular dishonest biology, that everything about human sexual relationships is due to a need to reproduce our genes, everywhere; for example, it’s claimed that men are attracted to young women because they’re more fertile and will more successfully reproduce our genes, when it’s the innocence, or innocent appearance, of younger women that makes them more attractive for humans’ psychosis-driven sexual destruction [again, see F. Essay 27].
 As Prager’s article goes on to say, ‘To differ with the left is not only definitionally sexist, intolerant, xenophobic, homophobic, Islamophobic, racist and bigoted (SIXHIRB as I have labeled it) – it is now against science itself.’
 This is how insidious left-wing culture is, and, again, it’s coming off this completely false idea that we have savage animal instincts.

 Prager’s article also says that ‘The left has always sought single, non-values based explanations for human behavior’ and ‘the absence of absolutes, (good vs evil, right vs wrong)’.
 And that’s what the left claim they have with Harvard biologist E.O.
-Wilson’s Multilevel Selection theory, which is the last of the dishonest biological theories that are described in Part 1 of TYL [and in F. Essays 14 & 40], and fully in chapter 2:11 of FREEDOM.
+Wilson’s Multilevel Selection theory, which is the last of the dishonest biological theories that are described in [and in & ], and fully in .
 As I will talk more about shortly, Multilevel Selection theory is all a dishonest human-condition-avoiding lie.
 As Prager says, they are ‘using science as a tool to dictate what is to be tolerated and what is to be mocked’.

 It is ONLY the psychosis-addressing-and-solving explanation of the human condition that gives us the ability to actually explain what is wrong with the PC culture, and, best of all, replace it with the understanding-based, REAL means to end all the competitive and aggressive behaviour of humans, and transform the human race, and save the world.